anuragkanungo/UdacityTrafficSignClassifier/README.md

 translation and rotation.

+## SoftMax

-For first example: 99% certain about some other class and almost 0% for ground truth For second example: 100% certain about ground truth For third example: 100% certain about ground truth
+For first example: 99% certain about some other class and almost 0% for ground truth .
+For second example: 100% certain about ground truth .
+For third example: 100% certain about ground truth .
-For fourth example: 77% certain about ground truth
+For fourth example: 77% certain about ground truth .
-For fifth example: 99% certain about some other class and almost 0% for ground truth For sixth example: 100% certain about ground truth
+For fifth example: 99% certain about some other class and almost 0% for ground truth .
+For sixth example: 100% certain about ground truth .